-I am a PhD candidate at NYU interested in Text and Image relations.
-My dissertation focuses on Hebrew novels that incorporate actual images, such as photos and drawings.
+I have a BA in Jewish studies from the Hebrew University in Jerusalem, an MA in literature from Tel Aviv University, and a PhD from New York University.
+My dissertation focused on Hebrew novels that incorporate actual images, such as photos and drawings.
 I initiated and co-edited a volume on textual-visual conjunctures in literature and art, and published articles on comics and graphic novels, children’s literature, modern adaptations of biblical stories, and relations between photography and the novel.